mynttt/UpdateTool/README.md

 **If you get rating updates on your episodes but not on your TV Shows, you'll have to get access to a TVDB API key.
 This is because the tool finds IMDB IDs that are associated with the episodes in the database, but for the TV Shows it only finds TVDB IDs that have to be resolved into IMDB IDs by calling their API.
 Unless you have a key, this is not possible and means that no updates are processed for these items.
 [You can get a key for free by using their points system.](https://thetvdb.com/points)**

+**This tool works with the new Plex TV Show agent.
+The fallback support however is limited and only supports TVDB v4 and not TMDB v3 right now.
+This feature is a opt-in so please read [more here](#opt-in-for-libraries-using-the-new-tv-show-agent)!
+Else the new libaries will not be processed by the tool!**

 -----

 **Make sure to set `USE_PLEX_SQLITE_BINARY_FOR_WRITE_ACCESS` to `true` in your docker configuration (or if using the GUI, set the path to the Plex SQLite binary) and use at least v1.6.0!
 Plex non-standard SQLite3 version diverged so strongly from vanilla SQLite3 that not using this feature can cause database corruptions in rare cases.
 Read more [in the environment variable guide](https://github.com/mynttt/UpdateTool#environment-variables-guide)!**

 **To run this without docker on Linux in a headless mode check out [this issue](https://github.com/mynttt/UpdateTool/issues/70)!**

-**This tool works with the new Plex TV Show agent.
-The fallback support however is limited and only supports TVDB v4 and not TMDB v3 right now.
-This feature is a opt-in so please read [more here](#opt-in-for-libraries-using-the-new-tv-show-agent)!**

 **While the DB issues are fixed now and using this tool is likely safe to use and never caused issues for myself and a large part of the user base it shall still be noted that this tool should be used with caution and that I'm not responsible for any damages within your PMS database.
 The database interaction of this tool is minimal and within the milliseconds realm and the queries are executed cleanly by using SQLite's transactions.**